-The loop ride for the day is one of the most picturesque, passing through some of the “prettiest villages of France” (this is an official national rating) like La Roque Gageac, built flat against the cliffside overlooking the Dordogne, and with original troglodyte dwellings.
-You’ll see medieval castles lining the river that warred across from each other… Take a short detour to Beynac, with its imposing castle built by the Barons of Beynac.
+The loop ride for the day is one of the most picturesque, passing through a collection of the “prettiest villages of France”.
+Start at La Roque Gageac, built flat against the cliffside overlooking the Dordogne at one of its most popular bends – you’ll be sure to see colourful canoes and kayaks, and want to take a bit of time to explore the golden-stoned dwellings, more troglodyte traces, and its pretty views.
+Today you’ll get a strong sense of the Hundred Years’ War which ravaged the area: admire medieval castles facing each other across the river barrier… Take a short detour to Beynac, with its imposing castle built by the Barons of Beynac.
 Climb up to the war museum at Chateau Castelnaud.
 You may well decide to lunch in Domme.
 This village, an excellent example of the Bastide villages (fortified villages) of Medieval France, was built in the 13th century by Philip the Bold; there are still examples of medieval graffiti by the templar knights, and a spectacular panorama to the valley below!
 Return to Sarlat for a second night.
-Dinner included tonight.

 After a final breakfast, say goodbye to Dordogne until next time.
-We transfer you to Brive-la-Gaillarde or Souillac train station for your further travels.
+We transfer you to Souillac train station for your further travels.
 Bon Voyage!

 - 6 nights’ accommodation of the comfort level of your choice * CLASSIC, CLASSIC + or DELUXE

 - All breakfasts, 3 dinners (drinks not included with dinners)

 - Orientation with our Trip Manager